Drekkg/chord_sequencer/README.md

 The chord buttons that sounds the chords are grouped togethor on mobile devices so that they are easy to click with your thumb.
 On bigger screens, I restricted the interface width so that the user doesn't have to move the from one side of the screen to the other to trigger sounds.
-I also tried to make easy to switch keys and modes, so the user quickly audition different keys and modes.
+I also tried to make it easy to switch keys and modes, so the user can quickly audition different keys and modes.

 ### Colour Choice
 I used a variety of bright colours on the interface in an effort to make it look young and fun.
-They also serve a purpose and will help the user to quickly identify the different chord shapes. as follows:
+They also serve a purpose, and will help the user to quickly identify the different chord shapes. as follows:
 Major chords are green.
 Minor chords are blue.